 The district court maintains a list of qualified parenting coordinators.
 To be eligible, the person must meet the following requirements:

 The use of a PC is a beneficial child-focused method of alternative dispute resolution in high-conflict custody cases.
 At Gailor Hunt, we strive to reduce parental conflict and protect the child’s best interest.
-Partners Jaime Davis and Meredith Cross are Certified Parenting Coordinators and have the experience to help your family through this difficult process.
+Partners Jaime Davis, Meredith Cross and Stephanie Gibbs are Certified Parenting Coordinators and have the experience to help your family through this difficult process.